for Mitutoyo dial indicators and digimatic indicators

 Round shaped Mitutoyo backs are held in place with 4 screws which are not included.
 You can rotate the back and position it in any way convenient for your purposes.
 You can use the same four screws that are already on your indicator, or purchase four new ones.
 Different model indicators may use different screws.
 For that reason, we have listed them under the indicator parts lists (see page 72).

-These backs will fit dial indicators as well as digimatic indicators with circular backs.
+These backs will fit Mitutoyo dial indicators as well as digimatic indicators with circular backs.
+They will not fit indicators from other manufacturers.

 Flat backs are used when the indicator is held by its stem and the body profile needs to be kept low.